 Will the Retreat increase neighborhood traffic, either by guests, deliveries, staff, or construction?

-Details will be addressed in the traffic study as part of the EIR, but day-to-day Retreat operations, including traffic patterns as may be perceived by local area residents, are not projected to have any noticeably greater impact than that of peak usage periods during recent years (for instance, during the Indian Wells Tennis Tournament).
+Details have been addressed in the traffic study as part of the EIR, but day-to-day Retreat operations, including traffic patterns as may be perceived by local area residents, are not projected to have any noticeably greater impact than that of peak usage periods during recent years (for instance, during the Indian Wells Tennis Tournament).

 Just as Porcupine Creek does now, the Retreat is being planned to blend as seamlessly as possible into the surrounding landscape.